baraksu/SortDictionary/README.md

 5. Printing the alphabetically sorted list.<br/>
 > **Note:** parts 3-4 are not independent parts of the program, but they are significant parts of [the Alphabetize proc](#alpha), which is the main part of the program.

-When running the program, a propmt will show on the console, asking the user to enter a list of words into a input field.
+When running the program, a propmt will show on the console, asking the user to enter a list of words into an input field.
 Then, after the list was fully submmited, the sorting process begins.<br/>
-The program will iterate through the first `numOfWords-1` words in the input string.
+The program will iterate through the first `numOfWords-1` words in the input string, using the `alphaLoop` loop.
+At first, the `alphaLoop` loop\`s index is initialized with 0.<br/>
 In each iteration, the program will start iterating through the words using 2 indexes, `di` and `si`.<br/>
 The register `di` will serve as an index for the char the program is currently reviewing in each word.
 The register `si` on the other hand, will serve as an index for the word the program is currently reviewing it's `di`-indexed char.
-Using these indexes, the program is iterating through the words, and comparing each char to insure the word put in `lowestWordIndex`, is truly the lowest word alphabetically(for further information, please check out the [Writing the findLowestWord proc](#findLowestWord).
+Using these indexes, the program is iterating through the words, and comparing the chars to insure the index of the word put in `lowestWordIndex`, is truly the index of the lowest word alphabetically(for further information, please check out the [Writing the findLowestWord proc](#findLowestWord) segment).<br/>
+After finding the index of the lowest word alphabetically, the program will than switch the indeexes of the word in index `lowestWordIndex`, and the indexes of the word in the index of the `alphaLoop` loop.<br/>
+Then, when the indexes are finally switched, the program will then complete its iteration, increase `alphaLoop`\`s index, and move on to the next iteration.

 <a name="alpha"><a/>
 #### The Alphabetize proc